 The Company sponsors a 401(k) deferred compensation plan that covers all eligible employees.
 The Company makes non-elective contributions on behalf of employees at the discretion of management.
-The amount of pension expense for the year ended September 30, 2011 and 2010, was approximately \$65,000 and \$32,000, respectively.
+The amount contributed by the Company to the deferred compensation plan for the year ended September 30, 2013 and 2012 was approximately \$70,000 and \$67,000, respectively.